Have you ever wondered how businesses prioritise leads and determine which ones will most likely convert into customers?

 Tweak Your Scoring Model

 Use insights gathered from reviews and feedback to refine your scoring model.
-Adjust points assigned to behaviors or demographic traits based on the evolving landscape of your industry and buyer behavior.
+Adjust points assigned to behaviours or demographic traits based on the evolving landscape of your industry and buyer behaviour.

 This image is property of images.unsplash.com.